Ferlony/multi_parser/README.md

 About
 =====
-Parser for different services.
+Parser for different services with threads and queues.

-For now, only youtube done.
+Work with youtube, songlyrics.com